 Australian farmers and agribusiness operate in one of the most variable climates of any country in the world, with extreme events and climate variability the largest drivers of fluctuations in annual agricultural income and production.

-The project will include research, product development and extension teams, representing a range of industries, working directly with farmers and farm consultants, to interface the forecasts with agricultural decisions, develop risk management strategies to proactively prepare for these events, as well as extending project outputs to farmers and advisors.
+The project work included research, product development and extension teams (representing a range of industries) collaborating directly with farmers and farm consultants, to interface the forecasts with agricultural decisions and develop risk management strategies to proactively prepare for these events, along with extending project outputs to farmers and advisors.

-This project will deliver direct value to farmers through improving the forecast of extremes (e.g. extreme high or low rainfall, heat, cold and frost) equipping farmers with the information and tools to be forewarned and proactively prepared.
-It will provide farmers with the first ever forecasts of extreme climate events weeks to seasons ahead, with the aim of decreasing their impacts on farm and industry profit.
+The FWFA project delivered direct value to farmers through improving the forecast of extremes (e.g. extreme high or low rainfall, heat, cold and frost) and equipping farmers with the information and tools to be forewarned and proactively prepared.
+It offered farmers the first ever forecasts of extreme climate events weeks to seasons ahead, with the aim of decreasing their impacts on farm and industry profit.

-The full project structure is summarised below.
-The UOM research focused on Modules 3 and 4.
+The schematic below summarises the overall project structure.
+The UoM research delivery focused on Modules 3 and 4.

 Click here for an overview of the five FWFA extremes forecast tools.

 'Extension and Training' FWFA Work Package 4: the Agriculture Victoria team developed an eLearn with a focus on the Bureau's FWFA Climate Outlooks extreme forecast products.
 Access the eLearn through Agriculture Victoria's climate and weather courses here or directly here.